Exact quantum dynamics for two-level systems with time-dependent driving: Abstract

 \section{Abstract}

-It is well-known that time-dependent Schr\"{o}dinger equation can only be exactly solvable in very rare cases, even for two-level quantum systems.
-Therefore, finding exact quantum dynamics under time-dependent Hamiltonian is not only of fundamental importance in quantum physics but also can facilitate active quantum manipulations for quantum information processing.
-Here, we present a method which could generate a near infinite number of analytical-assisted solutions of the Schr\"{o}dinger equation for a qubit with time-dependent driving.
-This analytical-assisted solution has free parameters with only boundary restrictions, and thus can find many applications in precise quantum manipulations.
-Due to the general form of the time-dependent Hamiltonian in our scheme, it can be readily implemented in various experimental setups of qubits.
-Therefore, our scheme provides new solutions for Schr\"{o}dinger equation, thus provides an alternative and analytical-based routine for precise control over qubits.
+It is well known that the time-dependent Schrr\"{o}dinger equation can only be solved exactly in very rare cases, even for two-level quantum systems.
+Thus, finding the exact quantum dynamics under a time-dependent Hamiltonian is not only fundamentally important in quantum physics but also facilitates active quantum manipulations for quantum information processing.
+In this work, we present a method for generating nearly infinite analytically assisted solutions to the Schr\"{o}dinger equation for a qubit under time-dependent driving.
+These analytically assisted solutions feature free parameters with only boundary restrictions, making them applicable in a variety of precise quantum manipulations.
+Due to the general form of the time-dependent Hamiltonian in our approach, it can be readily implemented in various experimental setups involving qubits.
+Consequently, our scheme offers new solutions to the Schr\"{o}dinger equation, providing an alternative analytical framework for precise control over qubits.